rianoc/MQTT_blog/README.md

 ### Persisting data to disk

 For the purposes of this small project the persisting logic is kept to a minimum.
 The process stores down data on an hourly basis.
-A blog on [partitioning data in kdb+](https://kx.com/blog/partitioning-data-in-kdb/) goes in to detail on this type of storage layout and methods which could be applied to further manage memory usage which in critical a low power edge node.
+A blog on [partitioning data in kdb+](https://kx.com/blog/partitioning-data-in-kdb/) goes into detail on this type of storage layout and methods which could be applied to further manage memory usage which in critical a low power edge node.
 The same process exposes both in memory and on disk data.
 To enable this the on disk table names a suffixed with `Hist`.

 ```q